alexfriedman39/alexfriedman39.fastrobots.github.io/Lab5.md

 PD controller seemed to work better than PID
 - integrator windup protection did not seem to make it better for whatever reason, going forward with my analysis will just be PD

+changed to long distance mode to do 1, 2, and 3 meter tests
+- results show consistent PD control
+- Ki = 0.07 and Kd = 2

 ### 5000 Level - Wind-Up Protection
 point to my implementation above need to add discussion of why it is necessary, though, here